readthedocs/blog/documentation-versioning.rst

 The main problem of using VCS tags to build documentation versions is that they are static.
 Once a tag is created it can never be modified.

-This may not seem like a problem at first, since that's the main concept of :abbr:`VCS` tags.
+This may not seem like a problem at first, since that's the main concept of VCS tags.
 When talking about documentation versions, sometimes after making a release there is a typo in the docs, or a small code example that doesn't work, and we want to fix it.